 What have we achieved so far?

-- We have reworked the interview process so a female is always present in one of the stages
+- Reworked the interview process so a female is always present in one of our staged processes

 - SGI Hybrid Flexible Working Policy

-- We have uncovered gaps in where we don’t have mat/pat policies and TA will pick this up with HR (mid-long term)
+- We have uncovered gaps in our mat/pat policies

 Our employee voice forum, SGI Matters, helps ensure that the voice of our people is heard across the business.
 In this space, our team has the chance to discuss and implement what’s most important to them, with a focus on wellbeing, mental health, learning, and social opportunities.